rosslight/Darp.Utils/README.md

 A collection of simple interfaces for app assets targeting desktop apps.

 Currently implemented:
+- `IFolderAssetsService`: Read or write to a specific folder
-- `AppDataAssetsService`: Read or write to the `ApplicationData`.
+- `IAppDataAssetsService`: Read or write to the `ApplicationData`.
 The relativePath might be e.g. the app name.
+- `IProgramDataAssetsService`: Read or write to the `ProgramData`.
+The relativePath might be e.g. the app name.
+- `IBaseDirectoryAssetsService`: Read from the base directory of the App's executable
+- `IEmbeddedResourceAssetsService`: Read files marked as `EmbeddedResource` of a specific Assembly

 Example:
 ```csharp